-- ARES dynamically applies any changes to config file without restarting: - ARES monitors config file for any changes. - ARES examines config file for modifications every 2 seconds - When a change is noticed, ARES reads and reconfigure atomically (event polling is to suspend briefly and then promptly resumed after reconfiguration). - Reconfiguration action is indicated in the log:
+- ARES dynamically applies any changes to the SAFRActions.config file without restarting: - ARES examines the SAFRActions.config file every 2 seconds for any changes. - When a change is detected, ARES reads the change and automatically reconfigures itself accordingly.
+(Event polling is suspended briefly and then promptly resumed after reconfiguration is complete.) - The reconfiguration action is indicated in the log:

+'''

 --- RECONFIGURED at <date>

+'''

-19.4 Console Output
+22.4 Console Output

-- At start, ARES displays any errors or warning based on contents of the config file. - ARES displays all received events, triggered actions, and replies issued unless it was given -q (quiet) option at start.
+- When started, ARES displays any errors or warnings based on the contents of the SAFRActions.config file. - ARES displays all received events, triggered actions, and replies issued unless it was given the -q (quiet) option when it was started.